hyq8868/PathProb_AE/README.md

-# PathProb: Probabilistic AS Relationship Inference and Route-Leak Detection
+# PathProb: Probabilistic Inference and Path Scoring for Enhanced RPKI-based Route Leak Detection.

-This repository contains the artifact for our NDSS submission *"PathProb: Probabilistic AS Relationship Inference for Detecting BGP Route Leaks."*
+This repository contains the artifact for our NDSS submission *"PathProb: Probabilistic Inference and Path Scoring for Enhanced RPKI-based Route Leak Detection."*

 ---